 The Innocence Project at Thurgood Marshall School of Law (TMSLIP) was created in June of 2007.
-In March of 2009, the Innocence Project began operating under the Earl Carl Institute for Legal & Social Policy, Inc. TMSLIP came to ECI with only 24 open services requests and by the end of AY 2015 had more than 1800 open requests for assistance.
+In March of 2009, the Innocence Project began operating under the Earl Carl Institute for Legal & Social Policy, Inc. TMSLIP came to ECI with only 24 open service requests and by the close of 2016 the project had nearly 3,000 requests for assistance.
 The Project promotes student development by employing a full time supervising attorney as well as numerous law student investigators who review claims of actual innocence.
 Like most statistics associated with our criminal justice system the problem of wrongful conviction impacts the African American community more than any other.
 The reflection of disparate impact on the African American community is caught in Texas' DNA exonerations; of the first 45 persons found to be wrongfully convicted based on DNA tests more than 80 % were African American.